Middlebury College Department of Public Safety

 Extension 5911 or 802.443.5911: campus emergencies (24 hours)

 Extension 5133 or 802.443.5133: non-emergency / business line

 The Department of Public Safety (DPS) is responsible for safety and security on campus.

-Residential buildings are locked and not open to the public.
-Additional information about the College’s Enhanced Access System is located at the Public Safety Website under MiddCard information
+Residential buildings are locked and monitored by electronic means.
+These buildings are not open to the public.
+Additional information about the College’s Enhanced Access System is located at the Public Safety website under MiddCard information.

-Complete information on safety and security at Middlebury College is available at Public Safety website or by request at the Middlebury College Department of Public Safety.
+Complete information on safety and security at Middlebury College is available at the Public Safety website or by request at the Public Safety office.

-Firearm permits shall be issued for one academic year.
+- Middlebury College firearm permits shall be issued for one academic year or the length of the student’s program.
 Owners must claim their weapon(s) at the close of the academic term or at any time they move out of campus student housing.
 Firearm permits may be renewed upon request.